SwissDataScienceCenter/renku-design-docs/design/004-external-data-handling/004-external-data-handling.md

 * It might also be inefficient to keep track of which data is actually external when recording/handling workflows.

+## Out of Scope
+* Saving credentials, so that RenkuLab users don't have to re-enter their credentials at the start of each session.

 ## Unresolved questions

 * It's not obvious what happens to git-LFS.
 Do we eventually support pushing